mysto/java-fpe/README.md

 * radix 36: 36
 * radix 62: 32

-To work around string length, its possible to encode longer text in chunks.
+To work around string length, it's possible to encode longer text in chunks.

 The key length must be 128, 192, or 256 bits in length.
-The tweak is 7 bytes (FF3-1) or 8 bytes for the origingal FF3.
+The tweak is 7 bytes (FF3-1) or 8 bytes for the original FF3.

 As with any cryptographic package, managing and protecting the key(s) is crucial.
 The tweak is generally not kept secret.
-This package does not store the key in memory after initializing the cipher.
+This implementation does not intentionally retain key material beyond cipher initialization.

 ## Code Example